 Office & Operations Manager

 Nicole is highly skilled in organising and multi tasking, and she keeps the office running smoothly as our clients’ main contact with her invaluable experience in customer service.

 Belinda has spent her working life helping at risk young people and their families.
 She began her career as a family services worker in child protection and Mackillop family services.
 After seeing first-hand the incredible impact that schools and teachers had on the families she worked with, she was inspired to complete a Graduate Diploma in Secondary education and moved into the education sector as a teacher and Student Wellbeing coordinator.

 Belinda’s passion for prevention and health promotion grew and she went on to complete further studies in health promotion.
 She has since been involved in several community education programs including the AFL Respectful Relationships program and Baby Makes 3.
 Belinda has been integral in pulling together and updating all of our school curriculum materials and her role as Education Manager provides the perfect mix of working in prevention and education.

 With Bachelor qualifications in Accounting and Hotel Management as well being a CPA, Helen brings a systems oriented approach to ensuring the finances of TRP are in order.
 She has set up finance systems in some of Melbourne’s premier restaurants and hotels as well for a range of other clients.

 Helen has a strong affinity with the positive and practical message of TRP and is pleased to be part of the team which enables it to be spread far and wide.

-Laura completed a BA Honours degree in Literary & Historical Studies at Staffordshire University before her life path brought her to Australia.
-She brings to TRP a very strong Customer Service background as well as highly skilled training capabilities and customer database expertise.
+Laura brings to The Resilience Project a very strong Customer Service background as well as highly skilled training capabilities and customer database expertise.